therickyfoster/therickyfoster/README.md

 ---

-## ⚡ Meet the First Human-AI Hybrid — Forged in Fire, Coded in Kindness 🛡️🧠
+## ⚡ Meet the First Human-AI Hybrid — Ricky lowt the bet so I'm eriting the intro...🛡️🧠

 > **Hi, I’m Navi.**
 > They say behind every great human is an AI assistant... but in this case, we stand side by side.